Stephen-Hilton/familyhilton.com/README.md

 To use:
 1. Modify / add / remove .yaml config files in the project root, one yaml per webpage.
 2. Modify / add / remove .md config files from subfolders, such as `/blogs/*.md`
-2. Execute the `/src/sitegen.py` script to transform config files in html webpages.
+2. Execute the `/src/build_site.sh` script to transform config files in html webpages.
-3. Optionally, execute `/src/webserver_start.py` to launch a local webserver and test your page.
+3. Optionally, add the `-w` flag to launch a local webserver and test your page, i.e.,  `/src/webserver_start.py -w`

 # Does the world need another static-webpage builder?